Aazmp/vp8oclenc/README.md

 Used (and copied :)) sources:
 http://www.webmproject.org/; http://multimedia.cx/eggs/category/vp8/;

-pure C. Cpp just as extension to make Visual Studio compile not in C89....

 Uses OpenCL:
 CL_DEVICE_TYPE_CPU - for coefficient partitions boolean coding.

-CL_DEVICE_TYPE_GPU - for motion vector search and transform for inter-frames.
+CL_DEVICE_TYPE_GPU - for motion vector search, transform for inter-frames, interpolation and loop filters.
-Also GPU does simple "simple" loop filter, but it does only harm (may be because of errors in code).

 Launched only on AMD+AMD+Win7.

 Intra coding is done in usual host code part.
 Has almost no error checking.

-Command line options:

--i input file = YUV4MPEG2 with 420 chroma sub-sampling

--o output file = IVF file

--g value = GOP size

--qi value = Constant quantizer INDEX for all I-frames (UV has qi minus 15)

--qp value = Same for P-frames

--vx value = dX(collumns) limit for MV search (in quarter pixel).
-Should be lower than 512

--vy value = dY(rows) -//-

--lt value = filter type (0 - normal, 1 - simple)

--ll value = Loop filter level (0 - disabled)

--ls value = Loop filter sharpness

--w value = Number of GPU device threads (the more the better)

--t value = Number of CPU device(!) threads (also the number of partitions)
+  -h gives a list of options

-If input_file is set as @
-it will be set to stdin
+If input_file is set as @ it will be set to stdin

 ... sorry for bad English and bad programming